Your search did not match any results.

 You can move data into any Oracle Cloud Infrastructure storage service using Data Transfer Disk.
 At the end of the data transfer process, the imported data is available in Oracle Object Storage.
 From there, you can copy the data to the other services as needed, using the Oracle Cloud Infrastructure tooling.
 For RMAN backups, deep integration exists to help move data from Object Storage into Database instances.

-You can use Data Transfer Disk to import up to 100 TB of data in a single transfer package.
-If you need to import more than 100 TB of data, you need to break the data into multiple transfer packages.
+You can use Data Transfer Disk to import a single drive of data in a single transfer package.
+If you need to import more than a drive of data, you need to break the data into multiple transfer packages.
 Review the default Data Transfer Disk service limits to determine the number of transfer jobs, transfer packages, and transfer devices you can create in your tenancy.
 If you want to request a limit increase, reach out to Oracle support.

 You can transfer data using the following disk types:

 You are responsible for purchasing the required number of hard drives, copying the data to the HDDs following the provided instructions, and shipping the disks to the Oracle data transfer site.
 Once the data is transferred successfully to Oracle Cloud Infrastructure Object Storage, the hard drives are shipped back to you in the same encrypted state they were received in.

 No, currently Oracle does not support loaning HDDs due to various issues related to security and compliance.
 However, Oracle offers a Data Transfer Appliance that can be loaned.
 For more information see the Data Transfer Appliance FAQ.

 The Data Transfer Disk service is available in us-phoenix-1, us-ashburn-1, and eu-frankfurt-1 regions at the moment.